-As part of building resources for Documentary Photography, we start with an overview of books on Street Photography.
+As part of our resources for Documentary Photography, we also have an overview of books on Street Photography.
 The aim is to identify books and other resources that people have found useful and to provide a little background.
 This is not a formal RPS or documentary endorsement of the book or resource; but think of it more as a growing catalogue that might be worth exploring.

 Street images can, and do, span both ‘documentation’ and ‘art’.
 For those interested or looking to develop their skills there are many books and photobooks to inform and inspire.
 To start with is a small list of books written largely about or for street photography and a few web-based resources.

 Colin Westerbeck and Joel Meyerowitz, Bystander: A History of Street Photography, 2017.
 Originally published in 1994 and hailed as a ‘landmark’.
 It is now recently revised and reissued, a classic street photography book, covering the history of the genre and some classic images from a wide range of photographers.